UPPMAX/naiss_intro_python/docs/evaluation.md

     Give you confidence levels of the following statements below:

     - I am comfortable using the documentation of my HPC center
-    - I am comfortable using the Python book
+    - I am comfortable using a Python book
     - I am comfortable learning Python
     - I can login to my HPC cluster
     - I can load a Python version on my HPC cluster